-Pompeo says Saudis committed to complete probe into journalist's disappearance
+Pompeo meets Erdogan after talks with Saudis on missing journalist

 “They said it would be a thorough, complete and transparent investigation,” he said.
 “They indicated they understood that getting that done in a timely, rapid fashion so they could begin to answer important questions.”

-Turkish officials have said they believe Khashoggi was murdered and his body removed, which the Saudis have strongly denied.
-Khashoggi was a U.S. resident who wrote columns for the Washington Post and he was critical of the Saudi government, calling for reforms.

-Earlier, in a Twitter post, Trump said Saudi Arabian Crown Prince Mohammed bin Salman denied knowing what happened in the Saudi consulate.
+Earlier, Trump tweeted that Prince Mohammed had denied knowing what happened in the Saudi consulate.

 “I think we have to find out what happened first,” Trump told the Associated Press in an interview on Tuesday.
 “Here we go again with, you know, you’re guilty until proven innocent.
 I don’t like that.”